James Woodforde and Yarmouth

 A place of inspiration

-Given the town's rich history is hardly surprising that writers and artists from the eighteenth century onwards have found it a place of inspiration.
+Given the town's rich history, it is hardly surprising that writers and artists from the eighteenth century onwards have found it a place of inspiration.

 Great Yarmouth is the birthplace of many literary figures, not least Anna Sewell, author of Black Beauty, who was born in 1820 at 26 Church Plain.
-Four years later, Francis Turner Palgrave, compiler of the much loved anthology the Golden Treasury of English Songs and Lyrics, was baptised at the Church of St Nicholas in the town.
-It has of course changed immeasurably since James Woodforde first set foot here in 1775, but something of the spirit which he detected and recorded in his Diary can still be appreciated today.
+Four years later, Francis Turner Palgrave, compiler of the much-loved anthology the Golden Treasury of English Songs and Lyrics, was baptised at the Church of St Nicholas in the town.
+The town has, of course, changed immeasurably since James Woodforde first set foot there in 1775, but something of the spirit which he detected and recorded in his Diary can still be appreciated today.